SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 ### Countermeasures {#AudienceInjectionCountermeasures}

-At its core, audience injection attacks exploit the ambiguity in using the token endpoint to identify an authorization server as a client assertion's intended audience, and the fact that from the client's point of view, an (attacker) authorization server's token endpoint is a mostly opaque value.
-Note that an attacker authorization server may claim any URI as its token endpoint, including, for example, an honest authorization server's issuer identifier.
+At its core, audience injection attacks exploit the fact that, from the client's point of view, an authorization server's token endpoint is a mostly opaque value and does not uniquely identify an authorization server.
+Therefore, an attacker authorization server may claim any URI as its token endpoint, including, for example, an honest authorization server's issuer identifier.
 Hence, as long as a client uses the token endpoint as an audience value when authenticating to the attacker authorization server, audience injection attacks are possible.
 Therefore, audience injection attacks need to be prevented by the client.